 Its launch comes at a very strategic time, taking advantage of the significant mobilisation that accompanied the Habitat III process in LAC.
 National and local governments, civil society, academia and international agencies are joining forces to support the regional “Plan of Action” led by the Economic Commission for Latin America and the Caribbean (CEPAL), UN-Habitat, and MINURVI (Forum of Urban and Housing Ministries), which aims to support and monitor the implementation of the New Urban Agenda framed by the Sustainable Development Goals.

 Cities Alliance is delighted with the interest An overview of national urban laws in Latin America and the Caribbean has already garnered, and we are confident that the publication will become a valuable tool for regional stakeholders as they work towards achieving agreed goals and targets, fostering national urban policies frameworks, and advancing with the New Urban Agenda.

-About the authors The authors of An overview of national urban laws in Latin America and the Caribbean are prominent experts and practitioners in their respective countries.
+The authors of An overview of national urban laws in Latin America and the Caribbean are prominent experts and practitioners in their respective countries.
 They generously shared their experiences with the design and implementation of the laws in high-level articles that are clear, concise, substantive, and easy to follow.

 We would like to sincerely thank the authors Barbara Scholz, Cleandro Krause, Daniel Todtmann Montandon, José Antonio Pinzón Bermúdez, José Morales, Marco Aurélio Costa, Sandra Karime Zabala Corredor, Sirly Castro Tuirán and Virgílio Hernandez, as well as the former mayor of São Paulo Fernando Haddad for the foreword, and Patricio Zambrano and Michael Donovan from the Inter-American Development Bank for strongly supporting the publication from the beginning.